HacktheTime/BBsentials/README.md

 **Do not expect any kind of support during Bingo times since those developing and/or moderating this are likely to sweat it just like you.
 If you have any kind of request you can still try it though.**

-The newest branch is usually hypeswap.
-I recommend always looking at it since master is not updated very often.
-Only stable versions get merged into master